 “Tom,” I told him straight out.
 “I’m sorry, but I’m not going to be able to stay.
 I have to get this bus back to Augusta tonight.
 I didn’t want it to be this way.
 I’m sorry.
 I just can’t help it.”

 I’ll never forget the look on my brother’s face as he stood there on the bus platform in Bangor, waving slowly as I backed the bus out of the terminal.
 It was seven years before I saw him again.
 I was loading my bus in Boston for a run to Branson, Missouri.
 There he was, Carol beside him.
 Tickets in one hand, suitcases in the other.
 Tom tried to talk to me all the way to Missouri.
-I had to keep pointing to the “Don’t Talk To The Driver” sign.
+I had to keep pointing to the “Don’t Talk To The Driver While Bus Is In Motion” sign.
 But gosh it was good to see them again.